xchen136/Step-Counting-and-Screen-Time/README.md

 # Step-Counting-and-Screen-Time
-Using D3 to show personal data.
+Using D3 to show personal data suchs as step counting and screen time during xiaomin's fall 2017 semester.
+Python's simple http server is used to run this D3 project on localhost.